dkadiry/pose-aware-monocular-depth-estimator/README.md

 - Uses **U-Net architecture** for depth estimation.
 - Incorporates **pose maps as auxiliary input** to improve depth accuracy.
 - Can be **trained from scratch** using the train.py script
-- Includes a training_config.yaml file and an inference.yaml file which contain dataset, model, training, and results parameters that can be modified depending on:
+- Includes [training configuration](config/training_config.yaml) and [inference configuration](config/inference.yaml) files which contain dataset, model, training, and results parameters that can be modified depending on:
     - The dataset directory that you include
     - The type of model you want to train (Pose Enhanced or Vanilla)
     - The model training parameters